SnShine/Wordpress-to-DayOne/README.md

 # Wordpress-to-DayOne

-This `main.py` script parses wordpress journal entries and creates [Day One](http://dayoneapp.com) entries on your DayOne app.
-This script import Title, Date & Time, Text, and Tags from wordpress entries.
+This `main.py` script parses wordpress journal entries and creates [Day One](http://dayoneapp.com) entries in your DayOne app.
+This script imports Title, Date & Time, Text, and Tags from wordpress entries.

-You need to have python2 installed to run and works flawlessly on Mac OSX with latest version of DayOne app and its [command line tools](http://dayoneapp.com/downloads/dayone-cli.pkg) installed.
+You need to have python2 installed to run the script and it works flawlessly on Mac OSX with latest version of DayOne app and its [command line tools](http://dayoneapp.com/downloads/dayone-cli.pkg) installed.

 ### Download WordPress posts as an XML file